udaycodess/Number-Guessing-game-by-Javascript-using-if-else-statement/README.md

 ---

 ## 🚀 How to Play
-1. Open the game in your browser.
+1. Open the index.html file in your computer browser.
+2. open console window.
-2. Enter a guess in the input field.
+3. Enter a guess in the input field.
-3. Click **Submit** to check your guess.
+4. Click **Submit** to check your guess.
-4. The game will guide you:
-   - 📉 "Too Low" → Try a higher number.
-   - 📈 "Too High" → Try a lower number.
-   - 🎉 "Correct!" → You win!
 5. Keep guessing until you win or run out of attempts.

 ---

+## Number-Guessing-game-by-Javascript-using-if-else-statement

+This game will not work on mobile